drusepth/mmorpgrps/README.md

 * Players will be able to choose where their knights spawn, allowing for more tactical spawns, better faction strongholds, and scoreboard-led assassination missions.
-* Rather than randomly moving around the world, knights will seek out their own factions and travel in packs of varying sizes.

 And, of course, suggestions are welcome